One: The Sacrament of Unity

 “All this we ask through your Son Jesus Christ.
 By him, and with him, and in him, in the unity of the Holy Spirit, all honor and glory is yours, Almighty Father, now and for ever.
 Amen.”

-One reply on “One: The Sacrament of Unity”
+One response to “One: The Sacrament of Unity”